redox-os/ion/text/0000-scopes.md

 complicated.
 It also adds complexity to the language and code, and shells usually have very simple syntax.
 However, this would improve the overall quality of scripts written in ion so it's probably worth it anyway.
-Namespaces, ordering and even `assign` are features we could live without, but a basic scoping mechanism would improve things a lot.
+Namespaces, ordering and even `amend` are features we could live without, but a basic scoping mechanism would improve things a lot.

 # Alternatives